An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

-\subsubsection{The SISR Tasks on the Healthy Brain Dataset}
+\subsection{The SISR Tasks on the Healthy Brain Dataset}

-The Healthy Brain dataset consists of a LR input image and a HR reference image, we test the ArSSR model and two baseline methods (cubic interpolation and ResCNN \cite{ResCNN}) for the SISR tasks of the three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$.
-Only the qualitative results are reported because there are no GT HR images.
-Note that here ResCNN \cite{ResCNN} and the ArSSR model are trained on the HCP-1200 dataset without any fine-tune before testing on other dataset.
-Figure \ref{figure-real} demonstrates the qualitative comparison of cubic interpolation, ResCNN \cite{ResCNN}, and the ArSSR model on the Healthy Brain dataset for the SISR tasks of the three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$.
-From the visual inspection, the SISR images from cubic interpolation are blurry and rarely improved compared to the LR input image.
+Figure \ref{figure-real} shows the qualitative results.
+From the visual inspection, the SR results from cubic interpolation are blurry and rarely improved compared to the LR input image.
 ResCNN \cite{ResCNN} and the ArSSR model produce similar SISR results in terms of both the image sharpness and HR fine details for all three scales.
-While for the reconstruction of fine image details, ArSSR model generates more consistent local image pattern in different up-sampling scales.
-As shown in the round marks in Figure \ref{figure-real}, the CSF regions in-between cortical sulcus and gyrus are all clear in different scale SR result of ArSSR, and the local image patterns are highly similar; while in ResCNN, the clearness level of the CSF pattern caries among different up-sampling scales.
-Benefitting from the large voxel size in LR image scanning, the SNR in each voxel of the LR input image is about 8 times higher than that in the reference HR image.
+While for the reconstruction of fine image details, our ArSSR model generates more consistent local image patterns in different up-sampling scales.
+Benefiting from the large voxel size in LR image scanning, the SNR in each voxel of the LR input image is about 8 times higher than that in the reference HR image.
 Therefore, the image contrast between white matter and gray matter in the reconstructed images is much higher than that in the reference HR image.
-This result suggests two important notes: (a) the ArSSR is a more effective and reasonable method to acquire high-quality HR images comparing with scanning directly low-SNR HR images; (b) Compared with the state-of-the-art deep-learning-based SR methods, the single ArSSR model can achieve a better performance for the SISR tasks with an arbitrary up-sampling scales, which can greatly improve practical applicability in MR image scanning.
+In addition, we also demonstrate the intensity profiles of the CSF regions in-between cortical sulci and gyrus in the SR images.
+As shown in Figure \ref{figure-real}, cubic interpolation produces over-blurry results, where the intensity profile curves are very flat in three cases, while ResCNN obtains diverse results at the three up-sampling scales.
+In particular, ResCNN produces a relatively smooth image at scale $k=2$, but the SR results at scales $k=\{2,\ 3\}$ have sharp intensity changes in the CSF region.
+Only the SR results of our ArSSR model at the three scales have sharp intensity changes.
+More importantly, these changes are significantly consistent at different scales, which indicates the superior performance of our ArSSR model for arbitrary-scale SR. For quantitative comparison, an HR GT image does not exist since the HR reference and LR image of the real Healthy Brain dataset are scanned from two independent acquisitions.
+Therefore, we additionally compute the qualitative results of three methods in terms of PSI \cite{PSI} and LCP-SI \cite{LPC-SI}, two non-reference-based metrics, as shown in Table \ref{tab:real}.
+We can see that our ArSSR model generally obtains the best performance at three up-sampling scales.

-\subsubsection{Fully Automatic Segmentation based Evaluation}
+\subsection{Fully Automatic Segmentation based Evaluation}